 My love for being outdoors coupled with important projects with inspiring crew members has opened a new career path for me in environmental conservation, especially in polar regions most affected by climate change.
-Broadly, my research interests are in ethnobiology and climate change impacts on high latitude regions; I intend to begin graduate school this fall 2019 with hopes to study marine mammal population dynamics along coastal margins of the Arctic.
+Broadly, my research interests are in ethnobiology and climate change impacts on high latitude regions.

-Columbia University, BA in Environmental Biology, May 2016, New York, NY
+Columbia University, Columbia College, BA in Environmental Biology, May 2016, New York, NY

 European Rolfing Association, Rolfing Certification, Intensive Format, March 2012, Munich, Germany